Healing After an Emotionally Harmful Relationship

 you’re left trying to understand what happened—and how to move forward.

-• You feel like you’ve lost a sense of who you are
+You feel like you’ve lost your sense of who you are

-• You’ve been told you’re “too sensitive” or “overreacting”… and part of you started to believe it
+You’ve been told you’re “too sensitive” or “overreacting”…and part of you has started to believe it

 If this sounds familiar, you’re not alone—and you’re not imagining it.